Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 Each SAT instance is given as a CNF tape string followed by a certificate region of fixed length.
 Every instance uses a certificate length of $10$, except for $I_5$, which uses $20$.
 Across all tested input-dependent SAT instances, the simulator consistently produced results aligned with the ground truth: satisfiable CNF instances were accepted, while unsatisfiable instances were correctly rejected.
 Both accepting and rejecting cases were observed under the same deterministic simulation framework, demonstrating that the verifier semantics are faithfully realized even when the transition structure depends on the concrete input.

-Representative executions exhibit a wide range of running times, from sub-second (e.g., $I_4$) to nearly two hours (e.g., $I_5$).
-Some instances terminated very quickly because the feasible graph was primarily constructed via \textbf{direct extension} with minimal verification overhead, whereas more complex instances required significantly more time.
-The longest executions correspond to instances where a large number of candidate edges had to be verified and a higher volume of disjoint edges and pruned walks were processed before acceptance was confirmed.
+Representative executions exhibit a wide range of running times, from sub-second (e.g., $I_4$) to over 3 minutes (e.g., $I_5$).
+Some instances terminated very quickly because the footmarks graph was primarily constructed via \textbf{direct extension} with minimal verification overhead, whereas more complex instances required significantly more time.
+The longest executions correspond to instances where a large number of candidate edges had to be verified and a higher volume of pruned walks were processed before acceptance was confirmed.

-The size of the constructed feasible graphs varied substantially across inputs.
-The number of extended edges ranged from approximately $3.2 \times 10^3$ to nearly $9.7 \times 10^4$.
-Similarly, the number of verified candidate edges, pruned walks, and disjoint edges increased in more complex cases, reflecting the increased branching induced by verification-driven edge extension.
+The size of the constructed footmarks graph $H$ varied across inputs, but it consistently remained significantly below the theoretical polynomial upper bound of $(|Q||\Gamma|h)^2 w$.
+For the evaluated instances ($I_1$ to $I_6$), we used $|\Gamma|=19$, $h=2n$, and $w=(n+m)$, with state counts $|Q|$ of $41$ or $71$ (consistently satisfying the condition $|Q| < 11+3m < 3n$).
+The empirical results, as summarized in \cref{tab:sat-input-dependent-execution-refined}, show that the number of extended edges ranged from approximately $3.9 \times 10^3$ to $3.6 \times 10^4$.
+While the counts of verified candidate edges and pruned walks increased in more complex cases—reflecting the increased branching induced by verification-driven edge extension—the number of identified computing-redundant or computing-futile edges remained $0$.
+Most importantly, the retry count remained $0$ across almost all instances, with only a single retry event observed in $I_4$ and $I_6$, respectively.
+This empirically confirms that $r_I \approx 0$, demonstrating the practical deterministic efficiency of the framework even in input-dependent transition environments.

 Despite this variability, the average length of extended maximal computation walks remained relatively stable across instances.
-In all experiments, the average walk length ranged roughly between $840$ and $3{,}400$ steps.
-This indicates that the dominant cost arises not from individual walk depth, but from the total number of distinct computation walks and the frequency of verification steps required within the feasible graph.
+In all experiments, the average walk length ranged roughly between $1,200$ and $6,900$ steps.
+This indicates that the dominant cost arises not from individual walk depth, but from the total number of edges in the footmarks graph and the frequency of verification steps required within the graph structure.

 Overall, these experiments confirm that the input-dependent SAT TM operates correctly within the NP simulation framework.